YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 4. Failing to follow these rules may result in the loss of database consistency between an originating instance and its replicating instances.

 .. note::
    A switchover is a wholesome practice for maximizing business continuity.
-YottaDB/FIS strongly recommends setting up a switchover mechanism to keep a YottaDB/GT.M application up in the face of disruptions that arise due to errors in the underlying platform.
+YottaDB strongly recommends setting up a switchover mechanism to keep a YottaDB application up in the face of disruptions that arise due to errors in the underlying platform.
 In environments where a switchover is not a feasible due to operational constraints, consider setting up an Instance Freeze mechanism for your application.
 For more information, refer to “Instance Freeze”.

 +++++++++++++++++++++++++
 Instance Freeze
 +++++++++++++++++++++++++

-In the event of run-time conditions such as no disk space, I/O problems, or disk structure damage, some operational policies favor deferring maintenance to a convenient time as long as it does not jeopardize the functioning of the YottaDB/GT.M application.
-For example, if the journal file system runs out of disk space, YottaDB/GT.M continues operations with journaling turned off and moves to the replication WAS_ON state until journaling is restored.
+In the event of run-time conditions such as no disk space, I/O problems, or disk structure damage, some operational policies favor deferring maintenance to a convenient time as long as it does not jeopardize the functioning of the YottaDB application.
+For example, if the journal file system runs out of disk space, YottaDB continues operations with journaling turned off and moves to the replication WAS_ON state until journaling is restored.
 If there is a problem with one database file or journal file, processes that update other database regions continue normal operation.

-Some operational policies prefer stopping the YottaDB/GT.M application in such events to promptly perform maintenance.
-For such environments, YottaDB/GT.M has a mechanism called "Instance Freeze".
+Some operational policies prefer stopping the YottaDB application in such events to promptly perform maintenance.
+For such environments, YottaDB has a mechanism called "Instance Freeze".

 The Instance Freeze mechanism provides an option to stop all updates on the region(s) of an instance as soon as a process encounters an error while writing to a journal or database file.
 This mechanism safeguards application data from a possible system crash after such an error.

 The environment variable gtm_custom_errors specifies the complete path to the file that contains a list of errors that should automatically stop all updates on the region(s) of an instance.
 The error list comprises of error mnemonics (one per line and in capital letters) from the Message and Recovery Guide.
-The YottaDB/GT.M distribution kits include a custom_errors_sample.txt file which can be used as a target for the gtm_custom_errors environment variable.
+The YottaDB distribution kits include a custom_errors_sample.txt file which can be used as a target for the gtm_custom_errors environment variable.

 MUPIP REPLIC -SOURCE -JNLPOOL -SHOW displays whether the custom errors file is loaded.